AdvancedServicesEngineeringTUWien2018/LogisticsInformationSystem/README.md

 ```
 gcloud container clusters get-credentials <CLUSTER_ID> --zone <ZONE> --project <PROJECT_ID>
 ```
-the exact command can be copied when selecting the Kubernetes cluster and press the `Connect` or `Verbinden` button.
+The exact command can be copied when selecting the Kubernetes cluster and press the `Connect` (or `Verbinden`) button.

 Now `kubectl` should be configured to work with your Kubernetes cluster on the Google Cloud Platform.